Ygallo/book-club/README.md

 ![colormind](https://res.cloudinary.com/dne60wscn/image/upload/v1684098289/static/readme%20images/Colormind-pageturner_brcmmp.jpg)

-The website embraces a color scheme that primarily features a soft and gentle pale yellow for the backgrounds while employing a pink shade for accents.
+The website color scheme primarily features a soft and gentle pale yellow for the backgrounds while employing a darker yellow for accents.
 The navigation bar adopts a sophisticated and subdued dark grey-blue tone, while the footer has a vibrant touch of orange.

 These carefully selected colors create a harmonious and neutral ambiance, while simultaneously offering distinct contrasts that add visual interest to the design.
-By combining neutral and contrasting colors, the website achieves a balanced and engaging aesthetic that appeals to users and enhances their overall experience.

 #### Imagery
-There are only a few static images on the site-s main page.
+There are only a few static images on the site's main page.
 Three big images for the carousel and one smaller one at the bottom for the featurette.
 The rest of the imagery will be uploaded by users or the admin when adding books to the club.

 #### Fonts
 Open Sans imported via Google Fonts is the main font used for the website.
 Sans Serif is the fallback font.